Skip links and keyboard navigation

 Vulnerable persons records management toolkit

-A toolkit is available below to guide your agency in meeting its records management responsibilities.
+A toolkit is available below to guide your public authority in meeting its records management responsibilities.

-Your agency should already have a risk management framework in place.
+Your public authority should already have a risk management framework in place.
 This toolkit aims to support your existing framework in the context of interactions with vulnerable persons.

-This toolkit will support Queensland government and non-government agencies, including non-state schools.
+This toolkit will support Queensland government and non-government organisations, including non-state schools.

 However, it was also intended to provide practical coverage for Recommendations 8.2-8.5.